 Redshift says that a pair of Arclight pedals weighs 610g and that it is working on a clipless pedal option

 You can get yourself in line for a pair of Redshift Arclight pedals by pledging $89 (about £65) although this Super Early Bird offer ends later today.

 After that, you’re looking at a pledge of $109 (about £80).
 The full RRP is expected to be $135 (about £98).
 Delivery is scheduled for February 2022.
-As we always point out, pledging money via Kickstarter is not the same as buying through a shop or online retailer.
-You can find all the Kickstarter rules here.
+As we always point out, pledging money via Indiegogo is not the same as buying through a shop or online retailer.

 We’ve noticed you’re using an ad blocker.
 If you like road.cc, but you don’t like ads, please consider subscribing to the site to support us directly.
 As a subscriber you can read road.cc ad-free, from as little as £1.99.

 If you don’t want to subscribe, please turn your ad blocker off.
 The revenue from adverts helps to fund our site.